dduho/trading-bot/ML_CHANGES_APPLIED.md

 **Change:** `auto_apply_adaptations: false` → `true`

 **What this means:**
-- ML will automatically apply optimizations every 24 hours
+- ML will automatically apply optimizations every 12 hours
 - No more manual intervention needed for strategy improvements
 - System continuously self-improves based on performance data
 - Adaptations are logged in database for tracking

 **Safety:**
 - Adaptation mode set to `moderate` (not aggressive)
-- Learning interval: 24 hours (stable, not reactive)
+- Learning interval: 12 hours (optimal balance: stable yet reactive)
 - Minimum 50 trades required before adaptations
 - All changes are logged and can be reviewed

+### 5. ✅ Learning Interval OPTIMIZED

+**Change:** `learning_interval_hours: 24` → `12`

+**What this means:**
+- 2 ML optimization cycles per day instead of 1
+- 2x more reactive to market changes
+- Each cycle analyzes ~15 new trades (statistically sufficient)
+- Perfect alignment with MODERATE adaptation mode

+**Why 12h is optimal:**
+- 24h = Too slow for MODERATE mode (better for CONSERVATIVE)
+- 12h = Perfect balance for MODERATE (enough data + good reactivity)
+- 8h = Too reactive for MODERATE (better for AGGRESSIVE)
+- 6h = Too few trades per cycle (risky)

 ---